Are you back from being abroad and struggling with post-travel blues?

-- SHARE your abroad experiences.
-Whether in a Facebook group, a blog, via photos on Flickr or in a more formal talk at a school or club, find outlets for sharing what you’ve experienced and learned abroad.
+Whether in our Facebook group, a LinkedIn article, Instagram or a more formal talk at a school or club, find outlets for sharing what you’ve experienced and learned abroad.

-- ENGAGE in fun activities that bring global into your home.
 Cook your favorite international dishes.
-Invite university international students over for dinner with your family.
+Invite international students from your local university over for dinner with your family.
 Watch movies in other languages on Netflix.
 There are so many options in today’s connected world!

 8. IDENTIFY your Global Life Ingredients (Step 2 on the Re-entry Roadmap) and use them as a compass for creating a life you love (probably filled with lots of travel).